 Here, we explain how to pull it off with nonchalance and a heavy dose of swagger.

 How To Wear A Business Suit Without A Tie

 First things first.
 Wearing a suit without a tie is different to just pulling it off after a long day in the office.
 The latter is an afterthought whereas the former is a commitment to a look — the distinction is important.

 If you’re trying this out for the first time, start with the basics.
-Look at pairing a navy pin point suit with a plain white shirt.
-Given this is a more casual look for the office, seek out premium shirting fabrics that will give your ensemble a luxe edge.
-I usually go for a sateen-finish shirt, opting for a heavier weave as this also reduces the chances of creasing.
+Look at pairing a navy suit with a plain white shirt.
+Given this is a more casual look for the office, seek out premium shirt fabrics that will give your ensemble a luxurious edge.
+We’d recommend a sateen-finish shirt, opting for a heavier weave as this also reduces the chances of creasing.

 How To Wear A Casual Suit Without A Tie

 Wearing a more casual suit without a tie sounds fairly basic.
-And it is — if done well.
-However, there are a couple of key pointers to keep in mind to ensure you stay sharp — not sloppy.
+And it is, if done well.
+However, there are a couple of key pointers to keep in mind to ensure you stay sharp and not sloppy.

 As a starter, it pays to think about what kind of suit you’re wearing.
 If you’re in a linen suit or light cotton suit, look at pairing it with a plain poplin shirt.
 The weight of the fabrics will balance each other out and ensure the elements of your outfit don’t clash.
-I’m a loyalist to block colours and keeping it simple; a taupe suit with a pale blue shirt looks sensational as does an olive suit with a white shirt.
+We’re loyalists to block colours and keeping it simple; a taupe suit with a pale blue shirt looks sensational as does an olive suit with a white shirt.